Nancypatel1103/ComplianceClient/Bandwidth/bandwidth.md

 4. Fill in your details.
    **Name**:- Enter your **Name** for **Ex:- nancy-demo**.
 Type the name you want to create here.
    **Upload**:- Enter **Upload Mbps** for **Ex:- 1Mbps**.
-The upload system in a bandwidth limit refers to the process of transmitting data from a user's device to the internet or another network.
-In the context of bandwidth limits, the upload system plays a significant role in determining the maximum rate at which data can be sent from the user's device to the network within a given timeframe.
-Bandwidth limits typically apply to both upload and download data transfer, ensuring equitable usage of network resources for both upstream and downstream activities.
+Upload speed refers to the rate at which data is transmitted from a user's device to the internet or another network.
+It is an essential component of bandwidth limits, alongside download speed, which refers to the rate at which data is received by the user's device from the internet or network.
+Both upload and download speeds are measured in bits per second (bps), kilobits per second (kbps), megabits per second (Mbps), or gigabits per second (Gbps).

    **Download**:- Enter **Download Mbps** for **Ex:- 1Mbps**.
-The download system in a bandwidth limit refers to the process of receiving data from the internet or another network to a user's device.
-In the context of bandwidth limits, the download system determines the maximum rate at which data can be retrieved from the network within a specified timeframe.
-Bandwidth limits regulate the download speed, ensuring equitable distribution of network resources among users.
-This system is crucial for various online activities like streaming videos, downloading files, browsing websites, and online gaming.
-Implementing download bandwidth limits helps manage network traffic, prevent congestion, and maintain quality of service for all users.
+Download speed refers to the rate at which data is transferred from the internet or another network to a user's device.
+It is a fundamental aspect of bandwidth limits, alongside upload speed, which pertains to the rate at which data is transmitted from the user's device to the internet or network.
+Download speed is measured in bits per second (bps), kilobits per second (kbps), megabits per second (Mbps), or gigabits per second (Gbps).

    **Organization**:- Choose your **organization** for **EX:- Document1**.
 Organization selection is done because if there is a similar organization, it comes by default.
 And keep the organization the same.

    ![image-4](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/5626e93a-db31-4bd4-965c-040b27a64286)

-5. Then click on the located right side **Save** button.
+6. Then click on the located right side **Save** button.

    ![image-5](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/e64f34cc-0eaf-4f1d-8518-e0205eef78b2)

-6. As soon as you click on the **Save** button, you will get a message on the screen that **Bandwidth profile is created successfully**.
+7. As soon as you click on the **Save** button, you will get a message on the screen that **Bandwidth profile is created successfully**.

    ![image-6](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/1baa9dab-7551-4064-94ca-b8e136342314)